“Better late than never” from the mainstream media: most national media accurately covered “the most important speech” of Trump’s presidency

 During a visit to Bangladesh Monday, Secretary of State John Kerry had some advice for the press: Stop scaring people.
 Cut back on those reports of terrorist atrocities.

-Kerry — who, incidentally, was in Bangladesh to seek more help in the war . . .
+Kerry — who, incidentally, was in Bangladesh to seek more . . .

 Given their attitude toward facts, is this surprising?

 This afternoon's lead editorial in the Wheeling News-Register takes the AP fact checker to task for (how can I delicately put this?) actually checking the facts.
 Here is how the editorial begins:

 One of those "fact check" analyses of presidential candidate Donald Trump's speech on the economy made the limits of . . .